 Enter Set Orientation APK in the search field and click Go.

-Here, you can see the two top results are for the download pages for the Set Orientation 1.1.4 APK.
+Here, you can see the two top results for the download pages for the Set Orientation 1.1.4 APK.
 The first is from APKPure, and the second is from APKMirror.

 Click on the link to APKPure.

 Start the download process by clicking on the green Download APK button.
-The entire file is only 114KB, so this should only take a few seconds to download.
+The entire file is only 114KB, so this should take a few seconds to download.

 Set Orientation has one additional permission that you have to approve before you can install it.